waoup/lightning-hydra-template/README.md

 <br>

-### Experiment Configuration
+## Experiment Config

 Location: [configs/experiment](configs/experiment)<br>
-Experiment configs allow you to overwrite parameters from main project configuration.<br>
+Experiment configs allow you to overwrite parameters from main config.<br>
 For example, you can use them to version control best hyperparameters for each combination of model and dataset.

 <details>